AlexPlec/Audio-256/docs/components.md

 ## 🖥️ 7. `Embedded Controls`

+These are persistent UI components embedded within MainForm that handle global application behavior and act as bridges between the user interface and the core logic.

 | **Control**        | **Description**                                                                            | **Interacts With** | **Role & Behavior**                                                             |
 | ------------------ | ------------------------------------------------------------------------------------------ | ------------------ | ------------------------------------------------------------------------------- |